 One of the most musically versatile chamber choirs in the country

-ow in its 27th season, Canticum has been praised for accomplished performances of major works and for exploring contemporary repertoire.
+Now in its 29th season, Canticum has been praised for accomplished performances of major works and for exploring contemporary repertoire.
 The choir has also commissioned new writing and gives regular first performances.

 This season has seen the choir perform a Venetian inspired programme in the unique layout of St Stephen Walbrook, an inspiring combination of Victoria’s polyphony and modern contemplative Tavener and Part to a packed house at St Sophia’s Cathedral in Bayswater, in addition to joining the London Concert Choir in the Barbican for a well-received performance of Brahms’s German Requiem.

-Last season’s highlights included the premiere of Stephen McNeff’s Armistice-inspired Walking Shadows combined with a performance of Mozart’s Requiem at St Martin-in-the-Fields, in addition to a Christmas concert in Southwark Cathedral in aid of Marie Curie Cancer Care.
+Apart from the Covid season where not much happened, we’ve recently seen highlights including the premiere of Stephen McNeff’s Armistice-inspired Walking Shadows combined with a performance of Mozart’s Requiem at St Martin-in-the-Fields, in addition to a Christmas concert in Southwark Cathedral in aid of Marie Curie Cancer Care.

 In recent times the choir has staged Poulenc’s Figure Humaine and a new work by Hywel Davies at the Cheltenham Music Festival and took the semi-chorus part in Vaughan Williams’s A Sea Symphony at the Barbican.